cf-convention/cf-convention.github.io/projects-activities.md

 <!-- ***ISIMIP links to CF needs to be established - seems to use basic CMIP style metadata*** -->

-## Satellite and remote sens found only in commented text:ing data
+## Satellite and remote sensing data

 ### EUMETSAT - European Organisation for the Exploitation of Meteorological Satellites
 [EUMETSAT](https://www.eumetsat.int) uses CF for all data dissemination from the Meteosat Third Generation (geostationary) launched and soon operational, and upcoming EPS Second Generation polar orbiters, as well as for  numerous joint missions and projects.